-In a wide-ranging interview that appeared in The New York Times last week, Lazlo Bock, Google’s senior vice president for people operations, praised behavioral interviewing, panned brainteaser questions, noted that academic accomplishments don't translate to on-the-job-success and confessed that Google's own hiring process is "a complete, random mess."
+In a wide-ranging interview that appeared in The New York Times, Lazlo Bock, Google’s former Senior Vice President for People Operations, praised behavioral interviewing, panned brainteaser questions, noted that academic accomplishments don't translate to on-the-job-success and confessed that Google's own hiring process is "a complete, random mess."
 With the exception of the commentary on Google's hiring process, we've been telling clients the same things for the last 30 years.

 Take brainteaser questions, for instance.
 One particularly infamous example, which was mocked in the film, 'The Internship,' goes like this: "You are reduced to the size of a nickel and your mass is reduced accordingly and you are thrown into a blender – what do you do?"